-Students aged 16 to 18 achieving at least 3 A grades at A level
+Students getting 3 A grades or better at A level

 1. Main facts and figures

 - 23.1% of students got 3 A grades or better at A level (including students whose ethnicity was not known) in the 2021 to 2022 academic year